 - Abdominal pregnancy

 - Cervical pregnancy

-- Heterotopic pregnancy: When there are two fertilized eggs, and one of the implants inside the uterus and one implants outside the uterus.
+- Heterotopic pregnancy: When there are two fertilized eggs, one may implant inside the uterus while the other implants outside the uterus.

-- Persistent Ectopic Pregnancy: When there is a continuation of the growth of some tissue related to the pregnancy, even after the Ectopic Pregnancy is removed.
+- Persistent Ectopic Pregnancy: When the growth of some tissue related to the pregnancy continues, even after the Ectopic Pregnancy is removed.

-- Pregnancy of unknown location: When a pregnancy test is positive, but the pregnancy cannot be visualized by transvaginal ultrasonography.
+- Pregnancy of unknown location: When the pregnancy test is positive, but the pregnancy cannot be visualized by transvaginal ultrasonography.

-In an Ectopic Pregnancy, the fertilized egg is unable to reach the cavity of the uterus while passing through the fallopian tubes.
+In an ectopic pregnancy, the fertilized egg cannot reach the uterus cavity while passing through the fallopian tubes.
 The main reasons for this could be damaged or improperly shaped fallopian tubes.

 - Sexually transmitted diseases and multiple sex partners

 - Birth control pills